Putting Domino’s Shopping Guide to the Test: Savannah, GA

 How did we fair with the guide?

-Turns out, the question should have been more like “how did we fair with our time allottment?”
-Because we were short on time, we didn’t live by Domino’s gospel guide.
-We were seduced by some storefronts that weren’t on the list on our way to other listed locations and so unfortunately we didn’t make it to what the shopkeeper at Satchel called the “Downtown Design District” which makes up a block or so on Whitaker Street.
-How ridiculous is that…very– considering the purpose of this blog.
-But hey whadiyagonnado?
-You’ll be glad to know that we did make it to some delightful shops, some on Domino’s list.
+We were short on time and we were occassionally seduced by some storefronts that weren’t on the list and so unfortunately we didn’t make it to what the shopkeeper at Satchel called the “Downtown Design District” which makes up a block or so on Whitaker Street.
+How ridiculous is that….we didn’t make it to the design district.

 First stop was…